zynbahmed/u2_lessons_express_consuming_apis/README.md

 touch views/index.ejs
 ```

-and then past the following into your index.ejs:
+and then paste the following into your index.ejs:

 ```
 <!DOCTYPE html>